ENRICHEnabling Research in Care Homes

 - Feeding back the results.

-Please use the right hand navigation bar to view relevant reports and guidance around designing and delivering your study.
+Please use the left hand navigation bar to view relevant reports and guidance around designing and delivering your study.
 You will also find below a number of case studies to help describe how others have approached particular challenges, such as acquiring consent, involving care home managers and gaining staff buy-in.

 The case studies illustrate the short-term and long-term benefits to care homes and help staff to understand what is involved.
 Written by care home staff and researchers, they provide real life examples of the challenges and lessons learned by those involved in research.